-Effective January of each year during the term of this agreement, the City will contribute the cost of the premium of the plan selected by the employee or the lowest cost HMO premium for single coverage available through the CalPERS Bay Area regional medical plans, whichever is less, toward the cost of premiums for medical insurance under the Public Employees Medical and Hospital Care Act (PEMHCA) for each employee and his or her eligible dependents.
+Effective January of each year during the term of this agreement, the City will contribute the cost of the premium of the plan selected by the employee or the lowest cost HMO premium for single coverage available through the CalPERS Bay Area rRegion #1 (formerly Bay Area)al medical plans, toward the cost of premiums for medical insurance under the Public Employees Medical and Hospital Care Act (PEMHCA) for each employee and his or her eligible dependents.
 Additionally, the City's contribution shall be no less than the highest City contribution for any of the other represented employee units.